cfe316/SSTO_1/README.md

 # Three SSTOs for use with KOS and RemoteTech
+(For use with KSP 1.0.4.
+Not tested in later versions.)

 Oxcart, Pickup, and U-Haul lift up to 4.5, 9, and 22 tons, resp., without a worry!
 These mid-career SSTO craft are programmed for hands-off takeoff from the launchpad to 100km circular orbit, and for also landing near KSC.